swyannnn/CW2024/README.md

     Players are only allowed to move vertically
     </td>
     <td>
-    - Restricting movement to one axis limits gameplay complexity and player control. <br>
+    <li>Restricting movement to one axis limits gameplay complexity and player control.</li>
-    - Ensuring responsive controls enhances gameplay fluidity and player satisfaction by providing seamless interaction with the game environment.
+    <li>Ensuring responsive controls enhances gameplay fluidity and player satisfaction by providing seamless interaction with the game environment.</li>
     </td>
     <td>
     The player characters can now move smoothly and intuitively along the horizontal axis.